rebeccan/glastopf/README.rst

 INSTALL
 -------
-Install instruction can be found on `here <https://github.com/glastopf/glastopf/tree/master/docs/source/installation>`_.
+Install instruction for Glastopf can be found on `here <https://github.com/glastopf/glastopf/tree/master/docs/source/installation>`_.

+Install instructions for GlastopfInjectable can be found in install.txt